-In the Matter of Jonathan Colp (the "Former Agent")
+In the Matter of Lorraine Frilles (the "Agent")

+DECISION

+OF

-DECISION OF The Life Insurance Council (the "Council")
+The Life Insurance Council

+(the "Council")

-This case involved an alleged violation of s.
+This case involved an allegation pursuant to s.
 481(2) of the Act.
-Specifically, it is alleged that the Former Agent failed or refused to respond to or provide information requested by formal demand for information (the "Demand").
-In so doing, it is also alleged that the Former Agent subsequently violated s.
+It is specifically alleged that the Agent failed or refused to provide information requested by the Minister, through the AIC, by way of a formal demand for information (the "Demand").
+In so doing, it is alleged that the Agent has subsequently violated s.
 480(1)(b) of the Act.